 The survey was conducted during Fall 2018 with more than 150 respondents globally from executives primarily in network engineering, network planning, and network operations functions.
 It was complemented by one-on-one interviews with CSPs in North America, Europe, and Asia.

-The white paper is available for download here: http://go.incognito.com/overcoming-the-challenges-of-scaling-next-generation-fiber-services
+The white paper is available for download here.

-Incognito Software Systems Inc. provides software and services to help digital service providers manage and monetize broadband services.
-Over 300 customers worldwide, including Cox, Claro, Globe, Foxtel, and SingTel, leverage Incognito solutions to fast-track the introduction of innovative broadband services over fiber, LTE, and cable technologies, while delivering a great customer experience.
-The company is a division of the Volaris Group, an operating group of Toronto-based Constellation Software Inc. Visit http://www.incognito.com or follow us on LinkedIn and Twitter.
+Incognito Software Systems Inc. provides service orchestration software and services that help digital service providers manage the next-generation broadband experience.
+Over 200 customers worldwide, including Claro, Cox, Digicel, Globe, and Orange, leverage Incognito solutions to fast-track the introduction of innovative broadband services over fiber, cable, fixed wireless technologies, while delivering a great customer experience.
+The company is a division of the Lumine Group, a portfolio of Constellation Software Inc., the largest independent software company in Canada.
+Visit www.incognito.com or follow us on LinkedIn and Twitter.